 Education Support Leave

-When an exempt employee is absent from work for less than one (1) scheduled workday and his/her accumulated leave is insufficient to cover the partial day of absence, the employer will:
+When an exempt employee is absent from work for less than one (1) scheduled workday and their accumulated leave is insufficient to cover the partial day of absence, the employer will:

-- Deduct the cost for such leave in hourly increments from an exempt employee’s salary; or,
+- Deduct the cost for such leave from an exempt employee’s salary; or,

-- Place the exempt employee on leave without pay, if so requested by the exempt employee.
+- Place the exempt employee on leave without pay.

-Such action by the employer will not disqualify the exempt status of the employee’s position (29 CFR 541.5d).
+Such action by the employer will not disqualify the exempt status of the employee’s position (29 CFR § 541.710 Employees of public agencies).